 Carbon Monoxide: A byproduct of burning wood that is both odorless and colorless.
 Carbon monoxide is toxic to humans if inhaled in high concentrations.

-Chimney Cap: A cover that is installed on top of a chimney that allows the proper ventilation of gases into the atmosphere but prevents the intrusion of water, leaves, branches, animals or other debris into the chimney.
+Chimney rain-cap: A cover that is installed on top of a chimney that allows the proper ventilation of gases into the atmosphere but prevents the intrusion of water, leaves, branches, animals or other debris into the chimney flue.

 Hearth: The floor of a firebox.